 I hold a BA(Hons) in Film Studies with Japanese Language & Contemporary Society from Oxford Brookes University.
 As an undergraduate student, I lived and studied in Japan during my third year as part of my course at Oxford Brookes.
 I studied at the University of Yamanashi where I was fortunate enough to receive a government scholarship (JASSO) and enrol on such courses as Japanese calligraphy, Japanese painting, origami, and intensive language courses.
 My dissertation focused on the representation of women and the female body in Takashi Miike’s work, and with this, I achieved a First for my undergraduate degree.

-Following completion of the above course, I continued my studies at Oxford Brookes University by undertaking an MA in Film Studies.
+Following the completion of the above course, I continued my studies at Oxford Brookes University by undertaking an MA in Film Studies.
 My work again focused on more ‘extreme’ types of cinema: horror, Scandinavian erotica, ‘Video Nasties’, all of which culminated in a dissertation focused on exploring how ‘extreme’ cinema can elicit viewers to sympathise with a twisted protagonist.
 I focused on David Cronenberg’s Crash (1996) and Teruo Ishii’s Horrors of Malformed Men (1969) – two very different films but which both explore very similar themes and styles when representing ‘perverted’ protagonists.
-I hold a Merit for my Masters degree.
+I hold a Merit for my Master's degree.

-After completing an MA, I began working in academic publishing, as a Senior Journals Publishing Assistant at Wiley, where I assisted in managing their journals affiliated with their society partnerships in economics and business management.
+After completing an MA, I began working in academic publishing as a Senior Journals Publishing Assistant at Wiley, where I assisted in managing their journals affiliated with society partnerships in economics and business management.
 I also managed six Wiley-owned journals.
 During my time at Wiley, I also undertook a Journals Publishing course at Oxford Brookes, where I gained a First Certificate.
 My final study was focused on developing a strategy within the social sciences for Chinese publications.

 I worked at Wiley for two years and then moved to Elsevier, where I became a Market Intelligence Manager.
 This role was a combination of bibliometric analytics and strategic development for the company.
 I worked with a variety of colleagues and external parties and delivered many workshops to universities on measuring research impact and journal publishing.
 I stayed at Elsevier for just over three years and now work in a similar role at Frontiers, a community-rooted, open access academic publisher, where open science is at the very core of the company’s philosophies.